apdsrocha/classes-cjrm/back-to-basics/04-eng.md

 ## ForEach

 > `forEach` is an array method for iteration.
 It works as a `for`, but in a more elegant and functional way.
 Its invocation requires a callback function as an argument.
 We can use three parameters in `forEach`: the array item, its index and the total array.

+**Note: callbacks are functions that are passed along as arguments to other functions or methods when they're invoked.**
 ```
 const fruits = ['apple', 'banana', 'watermelon']